jobial-io/sclap/README.md

   }
 ```

-syntax or by setting the `app.name` system property:
+or by setting the `app.name` system property:

 ```
 java -Dapp.name=my-app ...